Skip to main navigation Skip to main content Skip to page footer

 Objective of TRUSTex

-The main objective of TRUSTex is to provide the EC, Member States and businesses with recommendations addressing EPR viability hotspot areas (collection, sorting, recycle, reuse, governance, and policy aspects), while laying the foundation for a sustainable and circular textile industry (eco-design, transparent information system).
+Against this backdrop, the main objective of TRUSTex is to provide the European Commission and Member States as well as businesses and other actors in the civil society with recommendations addressing EPR viability hotspot areas (collection, sorting, recycle, reuse, governance, and policy aspects), while laying the foundation for a more sustainable and circular textile industry (eco-design, transparent information system).
 The recommendations and strategies will align seamlessly with the EU´s Textile Strategy and fully support the Waste Framework Directive.
 To achieve this goal, the project will discuss, co-define, test, and recommend best practices to improve the feasibility and impact of the EPR schemes, relying on novel technologies and stakeholder cooperation.
-To better track the progress of the project, the consortium is proposing 8 objectives.

 Main approach of TRUSTex